svincibo/learning-white-matter/README.md

 (as in Vinci-Booher et al. "Microstructure of white matter tracts connecting perceptual and motor association cortices predict learning to draw novel symbols")

+* Note that MATLAB scripts for the rest of the manuscript are available in https://github.com/svincibo/wml-wmpredictslearning

 ## Software setup

 1. Download R: https://cran.r-project.org